Rights and Responsibilities of Aid Recipients

 - If your family circumstances change to the extent that you believe your eligibility for and amount of financial aid would be affected, you may present documentation of those circumstances to the Financial Aid Office.
 Funds permitting, the amount of aid may be increased following a review by the Review Committee.

 - You may request in writing a reevaluation of your financial aid offer.
-The Review Committee considers such requests in June and August for the fall semester and in December and January for the spring semester.
+The Review Committee considers such requests in June and August for the fall semester and in December for the spring semester.

 - You or a member of your family must submit to the Financial Aid Office a written report of changes in your financial situation as soon as they occur.
 This applies to changes in resources (such as receipt of an external scholarship) that would be taken into account in determining your financial need.